 Laser angioplasty.
 A laser is used to help "vaporize" the blockage in the artery.

 Ventricular assist device (VAD).
 A VAD is a mechanical device used to take over the pumping function for one or both of the heart's ventricles, or pumping chambers.
-A VAD may be necessary when heart failure progresses to the point that medications and other treatments are no longer effective.
+A VAD may be needed when heart failure progresses to the point that medicines and other treatments are no longer effective.
 A VAD can be used as a bridge to transplant for a person who is waiting for a heart transplant.

 Valve repair.
 A surgical procedure in which a damaged valve is repaired by loosening stiff valve leaflets or tightening loose valve leaflets.

 Valve replacement.
-In this surgical procedure, a mechanical or tissue valve is transplanted into the heart to replace the damaged valve.
+In this procedure, a mechanical or tissue valve is transplanted into the heart to replace the damaged valve.

 Your Family's Health